inrupt/solid-client-authn-js/ARCHITECTURE.md

 Here is a list of terms having a specific meaning in the context of OIDC:
 - **Resource Server**: The server hosting private resources.
 In our case, a Solid server.
 A Resource Server receives requests authenticated with an Access Token
 - **Resource Owner**: the user, who owns some private resources
 - **OIDC issuer**: the Solid Identity Provider, which issues Access Tokens, ID tokens, and Refresh Tokens.
+These tokens tell the Resource Server that the user has control over a certain identity (WebID), which can then use that information to decide whether to give or deny access.
+Example: https://broker.pod.inrupt.com.
 - **Client**: the application the Resource Owner uses to access its resources on the Resource Server.
 Technically, OAuth is a delegation protocol: the Resource Owner allows the Client to interact with the Resource Server on its behalf.
+Example: https://podbrowser.inrupt.com.

 ## Codemap of the client library modules

 Most architectural specificities are found in both client libraries modules.
-This section will give a high-level description of the inner working of either `@inrupt/solid-client-authn-node` or `@inrupt/solid-client-authn-browser`, leaving aside anything too module-specific.
+This section will give a high-level description of the inner workings of both `@inrupt/solid-client-authn-node` and `@inrupt/solid-client-authn-browser`, leaving aside anything too module-specific.

 ### The API

 Most of the code for these modules is internal, and hidden from the user.
-The public API is located in files available directly in `packages/*/src/`, namely in the `Session.ts` file.
+The public API is located in a file available directly in `packages/*/src/`, namely in the `Session.ts` file.
 Users are expected to build a `Session` object, and to use it to interact with the session.
 How users are expected to use the public API is documented in our [public documentation](https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/authenticate/).

 ### The Handler pattern